-The Port of Miami is located within the Biscayne Bay Aquatic Preserve, surrounded by the natural environment including seagrass and marine life, as well as the human environment with commercial and residential uses.
+The Port of Miami is located within the Biscayne Bay Aquatic Preserve, surrounded by the natural environment including sea grass and marine life, as well as the human environment with commercial and residential uses.
 Protecting both of these environments for future generations is a major concern in how the Port will grow.
 The Master Plan dedicates much thought to the surrounding areas and outlines projects that will help preserve it.

-• Shore Power: Also known as cold ironing allows ships that berth at the Port to plug-in to the electrical grid and turn off their engines, therefore reducing the emission of carbon dioxide.
+• Shore Power: Also known as cold ironing; allows ships that berth at the Port to plug-in to the electrical grid and turn off their engines, therefore reducing the emission of carbon dioxide.

-- noise emissions. - of LEED Certification. - Green Energy Initiatives: There are several projects the Port plans to undertake to save energy, such as: installing solar panels port-wide, electric generating wind turbines and water turbines. - Additional sustainable projects outlined in the following sections include: the Port of Miami Tunnel, rail the Port with the community and reduce congestions and emissions.
+- Electrification of Cranes: The Port of Miami is in the process of retrofitting all of its existing cranes to run on electricity instead of diesel fuel.
+This not only reduces carbon dioxide emissions but noise emissions as well. - LEED Buildings: All new buildings constructed on the Port must meet the County's minimum requirement of LEED Certification. - Green Energy Initiatives: There are several projects the Port plans to undertake to save energy.
+These include installing solar panels port-wide, electric generating wind turbines and water turbines. - Additional sustainable projects outlined in the following sections include the Port of Miami Tunnel, rail service, consolidation of cargo gates, and a multimodal center.
+All are projects which will help integrate the Port with the community and reduce congestions and emissions.